cnio-bu/website/content/en/work/impact-vuscan.md

 work:
   heading: IMPaCT-VUScan
   heading_label:
+  image: "images/projects/impact_genomica_logo.png"
-  brief: "The IMPaCT-VUSCan project, co-led by the Spanish National Cancer Research Center (CNIO) and the Bellvitge Biomedical Research Institute/Catalan Institute of Oncology (IDIBELL/ICO), and involving seven other Spanish research centers, seeks to expand knowledge about the genetic variants that affect cancer predisposition.
+  brief: "The IMPaCT-VUSCan project seeks to expand knowledge about the genetic variants that affect cancer predisposition.
+The project is co-led by the Spanish National Cancer Research Center (CNIO) and the Bellvitge Biomedical Research Institute/Catalan Institute of Oncology (IDIBELL/ICO), and involving seven other Spanish research centers.
   The first beneficiaries of this project will be families with high-risk genes that are passed down from parents to children, presenting therefore more cases of cancer than usual.
 IMPaCT-VUSCan will collect and analyse in-depth data from more than three hundred families with cases of familial cancer from all over Spain."
   link: "https://www.cnio.es/noticias/comienza-el-mayor-proyecto-espanol-para-identificar-genes-que-aumentan-el-riesgo-de-desarrollar-cancer/"
 ---